-These gene fragments are derived from the potato, so they are commonly found in the environment.
-Therefore, the probability of horizontal gene transfer of these gene fragments to micro-organisms will not be any greater as a result of the field trials.
+This gene fragment is derived from the potato, so it is commonly found in the environment.
+As a result, there is a far greater probability of horizontal gene transfer from non-GM organisms to micro-organisms.

-(d) The ahas gene
+(b) The nptII gene